Convergence analysis of two-grid methods for nonsymmetric positive definite systems: Introduction

 \section{Introduction}

-Multigrid is one of the most efficient numerical methods for solving large-scale systems of linear equations that arise from discretized partial differential equations.
-It has been shown to be a powerful solver, with linear or near-linear computational complexity, for a large class of linear systems; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008}.
-The fundamental module of multigrid methods is a two-grid scheme, which consists of two complementary error-reduction processes: \textit{smoothing} and \textit{coarse-grid correction}.
-The smoothing process is typically a simple iterative method, such as the (weighted) Jacobi and Gauss--Seidel methods.
-One limitation of these classical methods is that they are only efficient at eliminating high-frequency (i.e., oscillatory) error in general.
-The remaining low-frequency (i.e., smooth) error will be further reduced by the coarse-grid correction, which is essentially a projection-type method.
-These two processes will be applied iteratively in multigrid algorithms until a desired residual tolerance is achieved.
+For a large class of linear systems arising from the discretization of partial differential equations, multigrid is a powerful solver with linear or near-linear computational complexity; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008,XZ2017}.
+The foundation of multigrid is a two-grid scheme, consisting of two complementary error-reduction processes: \textit{smoothing} (or \textit{relaxation}) and \textit{coarse-grid correction}.
+Typically, the smoothing process is chosen as a simple iterative method, such as weighted Jacobi or Gauss--Seidel.
+However, these classical methods are generally effective only at reducing high-frequency (or oscillatory) error modes.
+The remaining low-frequency (or smooth) modes are then handled by the coarse-grid correction.
+These two processes are applied iteratively until a desired tolerance is reached.